haoheliu/haoheliu.github.io/index.md

 news:
     shown:
+      - time: 2023-01-13 &#128227;
+        note: Accepted by the Journal TASLP - IEEE Transactions on Audio Speech and Language Processing: AudioLDM 2
+      - time: 2023-04-12 	&#128745;
+        note: Attended ICASSP 2024 (Seoul, Korea)!
+Did an oral presentation there about the paper AudioSR.
       - time: 2023-03-31 &#128100;
         note: Organizing a special session "Generative AI for Media Generation" at 2024 IEEE International Workshop on Machine Learning for Signal Processing (MLSP) [<a href="https://2024.ieeemlsp.org/498-2">link to IEEE MLSP 2024</a>]
       - time: 2023-03-11 &#128227;